Last updated: March 24, 2023

 Too little water, and the room will not warm up as quickly as desired.
 The best way to do this is to use small doses of water at regular intervals.

 The temperature in a Finnish sauna typically ranges from 66 to 88 degrees Celsius, or 150 to 190 degrees Fahrenheit.

 After a sauna session, it is common to cool off and wash, often outside in the much colder temperature.
 Swimming is also often done after a sauna session.

 Also note that it’s very normal to enter a Finnish sauna in your birthday suit.
-While a small towel is acceptable, being naked in a sauna in Finland is the norm.
-When cooling off outside the sauna though, it’s expected to cover yourself with a towel.
+While using a small towel is fine, being naked in a traditional sauna in Finland is often perfectly acceptable.

 The sauna truly is an integral part of the Finnish lifestyle, and the average Finn simply cannot imagine a life without a sauna nearby.

 This also means that the Finnish treat a sauna with respect and will always use a sauna in an appropriate manner.

-Fortunately for the rest of us, the popularity of saunas has steadily increased in recent times with Finnish style saunas popping up in hotels, gyms and spas all over the world.
+Fortunately for the rest of us, the popularity of saunas has steadily increased in recent times, with Finnish-style saunas popping up in hotels, gyms, and spas all over the world.

 Read our guide to international sauna traditions to see how the Finnish sauna experience compares to other experiences around the world.